SRON-ESG/HyperGas/doc/source/denoising.rst

 .. image:: ../fig/denoise_ch4.jpg

-The middle image corresponds to the result obtained with the calibrated weight.
-It effectively removes background noise while preserving the structure of the gas plume.
+The TV filter with calibrated weight effectively removes background noise while preserving the structure of the gas plume.
 In contrast, using the doubled weight over-smooths the field and obscures important features.